Operational clarity for daily work

 The 1:5 Formula — Maintenance Math

-In hotel preventive maintenance, there's a fundamental formula every owner should know: 1:5.
-One dollar spent on prevention saves five dollars in emergency repairs.
-This isn't a marketing slogan—it's statistics.
+Preventive maintenance has one formula every owner should know: 1:5.
+Every dollar spent on prevention saves five on emergency repairs.
+That's not a marketing line, it's what the numbers show.

-Why such a difference?
-Emergency repairs carry hidden costs: urgent contractor callout on weekends (50-100% premium), parts procurement without competitive bidding (30-50% markup), room downtime (lost revenue), guest compensations, reputation damage.
-A planned preventive replacement of the same component is scheduled, parts are procured in advance, work happens at a convenient time.
+Why such a gap?
+Emergency repairs come loaded with hidden costs: an urgent weekend contractor callout (50-100% premium), parts bought with no time to shop around (30-50% markup), room downtime, guest compensation, and reputation damage.
+A planned replacement of the same part is scheduled in advance, the parts are sourced calmly, and the work happens at a convenient time.

 Cost Component Preventive Emergency